Islamic Principles of Education: A Guide for Muslim Homeschoolers

 5. Tarbiyah: Nurturing the Whole Child

-• How to Apply It: Include physical activities, creative arts, and emotional check-ins in your homeschooling routine.
-Encourage your child to express their feelings and connect with Allah through regular prayer and reflection.
+This can be achieved by including physical activities, creative expression, and emotional support in your routine.
+Encourage your child to reflect, express themselves, and build a personal connection with Allah through regular prayer and mindfulness.

 Integrating Islamic Principles into Your Homeschool Curriculum